Kerman-ap/Adaptive-Pressure-Advance/README.md

 # Usage #
 Add as a post-processing script in superslicer/prusaslicer

-Change settings in the script
+Change settings in the script (tuningspeed should be the speed yoou calibrated pressure advance for)

 # Issues #
 - Changing pressure advance on the fly seens to do some funky stuff